Rose Bowl Game: Frequent participants

 Among Pac-8/10/12 and Big Ten schools, the record for longest drought since a team's last Rose Bowl appearance is held by California (1959), followed by Minnesota (1962), Oregon State (1965), and Indiana (1968).

 Among Pac-8/10/12 and Big Ten schools who have played in at least one Rose Bowl, the record for the longest period since a win is held jointly by Indiana and Nebraska, who have never won, followed by Washington State (1916), Cal (1939), Oregon State (1942), Northwestern (1949), and Iowa (1959).
 As of 2016, head coaches Howard Jones (5–0) and John Robinson (4–0) lead the list of undefeated Rose Bowl records.

 Archie Griffin of Ohio State and Brian Cushing of USC are the only players to ever start in four Rose Bowl games.
-Legendary coach Woody Hayes led Ohio State to the Rose Bowl from 1973 to 1976, while USC head coach Pete Carroll led the Trojans to the Rose Bowl from 2006 to 2009.
+Head coach Woody Hayes led Ohio State to the Rose Bowl from 1973 to 1976, while USC head coach Pete Carroll led the Trojans to the Rose Bowl from 2006 to 2009.

-Current members of the Pac-12 or the Big Ten to have not appeared in the Rose Bowl are Arizona (who joined the then-Pac-10 in 1978) and Colorado (who joined the Pac-12 in 2011), and Maryland and Rutgers (who both joined the Big Ten in 2014), though California appeared in the Rose Bowl only as a member of a predecessor league to the Pac-12.
+The current members of the Pac-12 or the Big Ten to have not appeared in the Rose Bowl are Maryland and Rutgers, who both joined the Big Ten in 2014.
+Former Pac-12 members Arizona (who joined the then-Pac-10 in 1978) and Colorado (who joined the Pac-12 in 2011) have never appeared in the Rose Bowl, both having left the Pac-12 in 2024.
+Former Pac-12 member California appeared in the Rose Bowl only as a member of a predecessor league to the Pac-12.
 Similar to Cal, Nebraska played in the 1941 and 2002 games, but was not a member of the Big Ten Conference at these times.
 Idaho and Montana, who were members of the Pacific Coast Conference from 1922 until 1958 and 1950 respectively, never finished near the top in the PCC football standings.
 Former Big Ten member Chicago withdrew from the league prior to the bowl arrangement being set.

 USC has played the most Big Ten schools in the Rose Bowl.
-As of 2016, the only opponents remaining for the Trojans are Iowa, Minnesota, Nebraska, and the two newest Big Ten schools that have yet to appear in the Rose Bowl: Maryland and Rutgers.
-Ohio State and Michigan are tied for playing the most schools in the Pac-12 in the Rose Bowl.
-The remaining opponents for the Buckeyes are Oregon State, Washington State, and the two Pac-12 schools that have yet to appear in the Rose Bowl: Arizona and Colorado.
-The remaining opponents for the Wolverines other than Arizona and Colorado are Oregon and Utah.
+As of 2024, the only Big Ten opponents remaining for the Trojans are Iowa, Minnesota, and the schools that have never represented the conference in the Rose Bowl: Maryland, Nebraska, Rutgers, Oregon, UCLA, and Washington.
+Ohio State and Michigan are tied for playing the most current or former Pac-12 schools in the Rose Bowl.
+The Buckeyes have not played Oregon State or Washington State in the game, while Michigan has never played Oregon or Utah.
+Neither team has faced Arizona or Colorado, as these teams have never appeared in the game.

 Common matchups

-The most frequent Rose Bowl matchup is USC vs Michigan, occurring for the eighth time in 2007, with USC holding a 6–2 advantage (including rare meetings outside the Rose Bowl, USC leads this series 6–4).
+The most frequent Rose Bowl matchup is USC–Michigan, occurring for the eighth time in 2007, with USC holding a 6–2 advantage (including rare meetings outside the Rose Bowl, USC leads this series 6–5).
 The next most frequent matchup is USC–Ohio State, occurring for the seventh time in 1985, with USC holding a 4–3 advantage.

 Matchups that have occurred more than once: